-- Student's Full Name

-- Student ID Number (V#######)

-- Course Name, Number, and Section (i.e. ENGL1301.5)

-- Full Name of Instructor

-- Reason for your drop

-- Student's phone number

-- Beginning with the 2007-2008 academic year, students enrolling in a college or university for the first time may not drop a total of more than six courses for other than good cause.
+Pirate Portal > Student Resources menu > Advising, Counseling & Recruitment Services link - Beginning with the 2007-2008 academic year, students enrolling in a college or university for the first time may not drop a total of more than six courses for other than good cause.
 If you are dropping for "Good Cause," please be sure to include documentation supporting this type of drop.
-Unless the course is dropped for good cause, the dropped course will count toward the six course drop limit.

-- Students in selective admission programs must follow drop procedures established by the specific program.
+Unless the course is dropped for good cause, the dropped course will count toward the six course drop limit. - Students in selective admission programs must follow drop procedures established by the specific program.
 Students receiving Financial Aid must contact a Financial Aid Counselor prior to withdrawing from the College